• Recipes

 Step 4

 Remove the kombu from the oven and let it cool.
-Once cooled, put it in a plastic bag along with salt and sugar for finishing touches, and mix well.
-Leave it at room temperature to allow the flavors to blend for at least 8 hours.
+Once cooled, place it in a plastic bag along with finely ground or powdered salt and sugar for the finishing touches, then shake or mix well.
+Leave it at room temperature for at least 8 hours to allow the flavors to blend.

 To store